Cosmetic Eyelid Surgeon Serving Norman, Edmond, Oklahoma City & Nearby Central Oklahoma

 A lower eyelid lift may produce noticeable results for 10 years or more.
 It is unlikely that lower blepharoplasty will need to be repeated.

 Each patient is unique.
-How long a treatment may last depends on the individual.
-The best way to learn how long you can expect your blepharoplasty results to last is through a consultation With Dr. Panchal at our Edmond or Norman office.
+The best way to learn how long you can expect your blepharoplasty results to last is through a consultation with Dr. Panchal at our Edmond or Norman office.

 Contact us Today